 Reading Your Score Report

-How To Know if Your Scores Need Improvement
+How Do You Know If Your Scores Need Improvement?

-There are two ways to decide whether or not you need a higher SAT score:
+There are three ways to decide whether or not you need a higher SAT score:

-The College Board® lists the Evidence-Based Reading and Writing college readiness benchmark as a 480, and the Math college readiness benchmark as 530.
-The College Board equates your proximity to the benchmark numbers to your proximity to college-level preparedness.
-If you are below these benchmark numbers, then the College Board assumes you may be less likely to succeed in college-level classes.
+The College Board® lists the Evidence-Based Reading and Writing college readiness benchmark as 480, and the Math college readiness benchmark as 530.
+If you get a low SAT score and do not meet these benchmark numbers, it is assumed that you may be less likely to succeed in college-level classes.

-A good way to gauge whether you need to improve your scores is by researching the scoring threshold that resulted in acceptances from each of your potential schools.
+A good way to gauge whether you need to improve your scores is by researching the scoring threshold that will result in acceptance from your potential schools.
+If you are wondering what is considered a bad SAT score for schools, then this is what you need to know.
 Every college is different, and depending on the size of the applicant pool and the competitiveness of the school, the score needed to get in will vary.
-If you have received a score that is substantially lower than the scores that resulted in acceptance letters in the last year, then you should work on improving your performance.
+If you have received a score that is substantially lower than the scores that resulted in acceptance letters the previous year, then you should work on improving your performance.

-Another way to evaluate your SAT score is by comparing it in relation to the national averages provided by the College Board.
-If your score is in the higher percentiles, you can conclude that you are performing better than many other test-takers.
-Still, this method is not hugely useful for deciding if any improvement is necessary when it comes to college admissions.
+Another way to evaluate your SAT score is by comparing it to the national averages and percentiles provided by the College Board.
+Seeing where you rank against other students who took the SAT can help you understand where improvements need to be made; however, it is not useful in deciding if improvements are necessary for college admissions.
 If you want a direct way to navigate your scores, the most useful information about scoring data will come directly from the colleges or universities you are applying to.